qileon/Restaurant-Management-System/README.md

 Users can remove items from the current order.
 The system should allow placing an order, finalizing the current order, and creating a new one.

-Non-Functional Requirements:
-The system should have a user-friendly graphical interface (GUI).
-The interface should be easy to understand and navigate.
-Basic error handling should be implemented to prevent invalid inputs.

 3. Testing
 The following tests were conducted to ensure the functionality of the RMS:
 Menu Items: